matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 Let's be honest; the main reason regexps have gotten a bad rep is that their dense syntax is lumped in with Perl's syntax, so now both are declared "bad".

-But I say no; Perl is the only language I know that gets it right.
+But I say no; Perl and its sister language Raku (formerly Perl6) are the only languages I know that I believe get it right.
 Why?
 Because Perl's regular expressions are *built in*.
 People complain that function parameters are not built into Perl, but having regexps built in is considered harmful.
 Really?
 Let's have a look:

 ```python
 import re